 With powerhouses like Saint Arnold, Karbach, Buffalo Bayou Brewing Company, and 8th Wonder, plus younger but equally as awesome spots like Ingenious Brewing Co. and Eureka Heights, the beer date choices are aplenty.
 Some breweries are able to serve on-site as they also house restaurants (like Saint A and BuffBrew), but you can always pick-up brews to-go, too.
 Here are some of our favorites to get you started.

 Head to House of Pies to get a giant slice of pie no matter the hour; the old-school diner is open 24/7.

 Watch a top chef cook your meal without the reservations

-Chef-driven food halls are a thing now, here in Houston (as well as basically everywhere else in the country).
-Bring a date to catch some hot chefing action from some of the city’s top talent at Downtown’s Bravery Chef Hall (where you can also have a drink in a “secret garden”) and Rice Village’s Politan Row.
-Both have in-house cocktail bars, to boot.
+Bring a date to catch some hot chefing action from some of the city’s top talent at chef-driven food halls Bravery Chef Hall in Downtown and Politan Row over in Rice Village.
+Both have in-house drinks, too.